 World Vision has been working in these countries for many years and our long-term development work helps communities prepare for and protect themselves from the impacts of natural disasters such as drought.

+Koutich's mother is malnourished and has difficulty producing enough milk for him.
+He is one of many children at risk from the hunger emergency.
 But this current drought, described by scientists as the driest period in the region since the early 1950s, is so severe that communities need additional support.
 So World Vision and other aid organisations are helping them respond to this emergency.
+Meteorologists forecast that the region may not receive normal rains until early 2012.

 A donation of $125 today, for example, could help us to meet the immediate food and health needs of the most vulnerable children and families and support essential agriculture and livelihood recovery efforts.